Head of the Department of Advertising/Public Relations, Professor, Advertising/Public Relations

 Fuyuan Shen is an associate professor in the College of Communications, and an affiliate faculty of the college’s Media Effects Research Lab.
 His research and teaching areas are media effects, persuasion, and strategic communications.
 He is interested in studying the effects of messages, in both traditional and new media, on individuals’ information processing and attitudes.
 His previous research has examined the impact of message frames and emotions on individuals’ attitudes, risk perceptions, and other cognitive or affective responses.

 He has also conducted studies to understand the psychological effects of narratives, news frames, and news narratives in communicating information on social and health issues.
 He has used experiments, surveys and other quantitative methods to explore both conceptual and methodological issues in media effects research.
-His research has appeared in such journals as International Journal of Advertising, Journal of Advertising, Journal of Communication, Journalism & Mass Communication Quarterly, and Mass Communication & Society.
+His research has appeared in such journals as International Journal of Advertising, Journal of Advertising, Journal of Communication, Journalism & Mass Communication Quarterly, and Mass Communication and Society.

 - Culture And Health Disparity